A journey into PostgreSQL logical replication - the next chapter

 This time we create an olap.unstructured

-table with a single json field (don't do this in real life).
-We then generate some sample data, basically json objects with 3 fields: random user ids, total times, and goals.
+table with a single JSON field (don't do this in real life).
+We then generate some sample data, basically JSON objects with 3 fields: random user IDs, total times, and goals.

 We create a GIN index, which we will see that it's useless for our case, and then run an explain on a query that is counting the number of users that fulfilled their goal.
 After that, we create a generated column with that same condition and index it.